 What is Net Neutrality – Definition

 The original meaning of net neutrality says that all the Internet traffic (data) should be treated as equal and no data packets of a certain origin should be favored over other data traveling on the Internet.
 In other words, all the websites on the Internet should be working at the same average speed provided by your ISP.

-Another important example is that a good established ecommerce store will pay the ISP and will load faster while another ecommerce store that sells less may not be able to load that fast.
+Another important example is that a well-established e-commerce store will pay the ISP and will load faster while another e-commerce store that sells less may not be able to load that fast.
 That would create a bias towards the store which loads faster and thereby luring off the customers of the average speed store.

 Net Neutrality – What’s Actually Happening?

 There have been cases where the ISPs were deliberately slowing up data from popular websites to extract money from those sites.
 Netflix, for example, is a video streaming site.
 And it pays a good amount of money to different ISPs so that users can watch the videos without interruptions due to buffering, etc.

 Before this year’s debate, there was a lawsuit on Comcast that it was slowing down Netflix to promote its own paid videos.
 Since local videos on cable are faster than the one streaming from the Internet, most people would browse Comcast’s own library to rent a video rather than checking into Netflix or similar sites.

 “ISPs are receiving money from their subscribers to access the internet, including Netflix.
 Now they’re receiving money from Netflix to access those same customers.”

 If you read the above carefully, you will automatically understand that Netflix will pass on those extra charges for smooth viewing (more bandwidth), to its customers.